 Gravette is a very small city located in the state of Arkansas.
 With a population of 3,826 people and just one neighborhood, Gravette is the 106th largest community in Arkansas.
-Much of the housing stock in Gravette was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Gravette economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Gravette has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Gravette, where the median household income is $68,214.00.

 Gravette real estate is some of the most expensive in Arkansas, although Gravette house values don't compare to the most expensive real estate in the U.S.

-Gravette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Gravette is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gravette is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Gravette who work in sales jobs (17.06%), management occupations (9.07%), and office and administrative support (8.77%).

 Also of interest is that Gravette has more people living here who work in computers and math than 95% of the places in the US.